-I’m like the Goldilocks of macaroon cookies and I’ve been on the search for the perfect Chocolate Coconut Macaroon.
+I’m like the Goldilocks of macaroon cookies, and I’ve been on a quest for the perfect Coconut Macaroon cookie.

 Every recipe I tried didn’t hit the mark.
 Too sweet.
 Too dry.
 Missing chocolate.
 Missing something.

-With all the macaroon recipes out there, why does the quintessential Chocolate Coconut Macaroon fail to exist?
+With all the macaroon recipes out there, why does the quintessential Coconut Macaroons recipe fail to exist?
 Something had to be done about it.

-First, sweetened condensed milk is mixed with egg whites and coconut.
+Some recipes have sweetened condensed milk mixed with egg whites and shredded coconut.
 Although this is a quick, easy recipe, I find the end result too syrupy and sweet.

-Alternatively, sugar replaces the sweetened condensed milk and is mixed with egg whites and coconut.
-This tames the sweet factor, but the dough is hard to work with and doesn’t hold together.
+Alternatively, sugar can replace the sweetened condensed milk.
+It is mixed with egg whites and coconut.
+This tames the sweet factor, but dough can be hard to work with and doesn’t hold together.

-For holidays growing up, my mom always added chopped cherries to her coconut macaroons.
-I love the extra dimension of flavor and the added color makes them prettier for Valentine’s Day, Easter, or Christmas holidays.
+I added chopped cherries because that is how my mom made her coconut macaroons recipe for the holidays.
+I love the extra dimension of flavor and the added color makes them festive for Valentine’s or Christmas.